visgl/loaders.gl/docs/contributing.md

 ## Adding a new loader

 The loaders follow a consistent file and directory structure and it should not be hard to duplicate.
-For instance, to add a loader for mapbox vector tiles one could start by copying an existing loader e.g. WKT.
+For instance, to add a loader for mapbox vector tiles based on the mapbox parser module, one could start by copying an existing loader e.g. WKT.

-- Copy `modules/wkt` to `modules/mapbox-vector-tile` or `modules/mvt` (I have a slight preference for more readable names to help guide new users through the growing "loader soup", we could call the loader `MVTLoader` though `load(url, MapboxVectorTileLoader)` would make for very clear application code).
+- Copy `modules/wkt` to `modules/mvt`.
 - Add the mapbox mvt module to dependencies.
-- Search replace `WKT` in docs/src/test/package.json
+- Search / replace `WKT` in docs / src / test / package.json
 - Add a couple of MVT test tiles and specify what license those tiles are under in `../test/data/README.md`.
 - If worker loader support is desired, copy the required package.json script and loader object configuration lines from another loader that support workers.